 How to Travel Around Wallis and Futuna

-Only three islands and a scattering of islets in the Pacific Ocean, Wallis and Futuna LINK#TT064 requires careful planning to travel around.
+Only three islands and a scattering of islets in the Pacific Ocean, Wallis and Futuna (and Alofi) require careful planning to travel around.

 Getting to this remote piece of paradise, however, is perhaps the biggest hurdle, as only one airline serves the islands and cruise ships can be counted on one hand.
-But once you're here, there's certainly scope to travel the islands to your preferred style, from renting a car to island-hopping in a water taxi.
+But once you're here, there's certainly scope to travel the islands to your preferred style, from renting a car to island-hopping in a "taxi boat".

 Wise up on all of the ways to get around Wallis and Futuna, right here, in this complete Wallis and Futuna transport guide!